cheton/ensure-type/README.md

 ### ensureFiniteNumber(value, defaultValue = 0)

 * If given `value` is `undefined` or `null`, the `defaultValue` is returned with type coercion.
-* If given `value` is a finite number, it is returned back.
+* If given `value` is a finite number coercible value, the result number is returned.
 Otherwise, the `defaultValue` is returned with type coercion.

 ```js
 import { ensureFiniteNumber } from 'ensure-type';